parveen-daffodil/au-components/payment_calculation.md

 ### Contractor will be paid the fees described in the Work Scope.

-Customer will pay Contractor the fees set out in the Work Scope.
+Customer will pay Contractor the dollar amount set out in the Work Scope.

 ### Contractor will be paid the amount of money described on a web page.

-Customer will pay Contractor the fees set out at {{fees url}}.
+Customer will pay Contractor the dollar amount(s) set out at {{fees url}}.

 ### Contractor will be paid the amounts set out in a table.

-Customer will pay Contractor the fees set out in the table below.
+Customer will pay Contractor the amounts set out in the table below.

 {{fees table}}